 Trekking and Hiking

-There are also foot paths that were put up so that tourists could join their hiking and trekking and these lead to different tourist attractions that you can add to your n more about list while in Ethiopia.
+There are also foot paths that were put up so that tourists could enjoy their hiking and trekking and these lead to different tourist attractions that you can add to your ‘things to see’ list while in Ethiopia.
 The best time to visit and enjoy trekking and hiking is during the dry season especially after the rains because then the landscape will be filled with lush greenery and the trek routes will be free from mud and floods.
 There will be a tour guide who will take you through the hiking and trekking routes and on this trek you will learn more about Ethiopia and the places where you are trekking from.
 The different places where you can go for trekking include the following:

 Running is another outdoor activity that you can carry out when in Ethiopia.
 As other countries front soccer as their National sport, Ethiopia’s National sport is running and that is why the country has many athletes who have won medals in international competitions.
 Ethiopians are known to be good runners and there is an annual run that is organized every year in Addis Ababa and many people including top athletes in the country take part.
 Before the run you will find many athletes running every morning and evening from the Meskel square and during your visit, you can join them before participating in the annual run that takes place in November.

 Rafting can be done on the Rivers that are found in Ethiopia.
 White water rafting in Ethiopia is mostly done on the Blue Nile due to the amount of water that it has.
 It can also be done on the Awash River and rafting can take as many days as you want as long as the weather is conducive.
-You should be well prepared with your equipment for all those who are interested in the water rafting game and it should be done after the rainy season because during the rainy season, the water in the Rivers is too much to allow rafting and during the rafting you will need to go with an experienced tour guide in case of any accidents during the excursion.
+You should be well prepared with your equipment for all those who are interested in the water rafting game and it should be done after the rainy season because during the rainy season, the water in the Rivers is too much to allow rafting as the rapid are submerged.
+All white water rafting adventures are led by an experienced tour guide in case of any accidents during the excursion.

 Road trips have become popular with most tourists who visit Ethiopia because in most cases it is the only way you can visit and explore the corners of the country.
-The country has a very good landscape which will enable you drive your car from one corner of Ethiopia to the next and this is done using 4 by 4 wheel drives.
-A road trip in Ethiopia can easily be arranged in that from one tourist attraction you just connect to the next one and rest at the accommodations that are available in the destination place.
+The country has a very good landscape which will enable you drive your car from one corner of Ethiopia to the next and this is done using 4 by 4 wheel drive vehicles.
+A road trip in Ethiopia can easily be arranged as you drive from one tourist attraction and just connect to the next one and rest at the accommodations that are available in the destination places.
 Ethiopia has clearly mapped out routes that lead to the different tourist attractions and these will greatly help you during your road trip.

 The Addis Ababa route passes through the capital city of Ethiopia and is mostly used by those that are going to explore the city center.
-Along this route you will be able to see the various museums that are in Addis Ababa like the National Ethiopian museum, the red terror museum, a few National parks, view the annual run which takes place in September and also get to meet the different locals that live in the capital city.
+Along this route you will be able to see the various museums that are in Addis Ababa like the National Ethiopian museum, the red terror museum, a few National parks and also give you an opportunity to view the annual run which takes place in September You will also get to meet the different locals that live in the capital city.
 Basically the route is for those that have a limited time to visit the country as a whole.

 The Eastern route also known as the Bales Mountain route can also be used for your road trip in Ethiopia.
-It passes through the Bales Mountain hence the name and it also passes through the Holy city of Ethiopia known as Harar and it comes fourth among the holy cities in the whole world.
+It passes through the Bales Mountain hence the name and it also passes through the Holy city of Ethiopia known as Harar which ranks as fourth among the holy cities in the whole world.

 The Northern route is also one of the many routes that you can use during your road trip in Ethiopia and while on this route, you will pass through the Simiens Mountains where you can rest and also enjoy some trekking, enjoy some local food, visit the Simiens Mountains National Park and visit the nearby areas.